Fischerspooner: Entertainment (2009)

 Early European gig recordings of "The Best Revenge" surfaced on the internet during summer 2007.
-"The Best Revenge" was released on January 14, 2008, with French label Kitsune Music.
+"The Best Revenge" was released on January 14, 2008, with French label Kitsuné Musique.
 The track includes a remix package from the likes of Autokratz, Tocadisco, Alex Gopher, The Passions and Tony Senghore.
 Fischerspooner also released "Danse en France" as a single on the Kitsuné label.

 The album 'Entertainment' was released by Lo Recordings.

 Warren and Casey subsequently began to work on more material for a new album while Casey was performing the role of Ophelia's brother Laertes in The Wooster Group's production of Hamlet (Fischerspooner also contributed two original songs to the production).

 Released in North America via the band's own label FS Studios on May 4, 2009, Entertainment is their third full-length album and was produced by Jeff Saltzman (The Killers, The Black Keys, The Sounds).

 The album's cover was listed on Pitchfork's worst album covers of 2009.